 Whenever we address the importance of women raising their children and building their homes, we have to qualify it left and right.
 If we don’t, we will soon be barraged by “are you saying that women can never work outside the home” questions, and then we have to assure everyone that we know there are exceptions.
 But the cultural norm should be women who delight in their calling in building homes and families.
 No one else can do it.
 God says.

 Our young women must be encouraged to view the biblical calling of women as a high calling indeed.
 And because so many women have abandoned their posts, Christian women can feel like total weirdos, having to explain themselves to strangers at the coffee shop or the grocery store on a daily basis.
 “Yes, these are ALL my children.
 And I love it!”

-If young women get themselves a lucrative career, and then they marry a man who also has a lucrative career, it takes a woman of faith to drop her career outside the home in order to pursue a career of domesticity and motherhood inside the home.
+If young women get themselves a lucrative career or temporary part time work, and then they marry a man who also has a lucrative career, it takes a woman of faith to drop her career outside the home in order to pursue a career of domesticity and motherhood inside the home.
 Most people will think she’s nuts because of one reason: money.
 What is she thinking?
 She could be making money!
 Why would she give up the paycheck to stay home?
 What a waste!

 God does everything the opposite way of what we think.
 At the end of the day, it’s not prestige and a paycheck that rise up to call you blessed.
 Those things burn up.
 The things that last, the eternal things, have fat faces and messy hands.

 Christian women must be counter-cultural and think like women of faith who take the Bible seriously and don’t mind who knows it.
 The flesh is weak, but God gives more faith.
 Cultural cliches come and go, but God’s Word remains our standard and authority for life.